TheLancashireman/Joat/README.md

 counters are sampled.
 The total time since the last sample is calculated from the differences between the capture values and overflow counts.
 The frequency is the number of captures divided by the time in which they occurred.
-If no captures occur within two seconds, the frequency is displayed as 0 Hz, this giving a minimum frequency range of 0.5 Hz.
+If no captures occur within two seconds, the frequency is displayed as 0 Hz, thus giving a minimum frequency range of 0.5 Hz.
 The range could be extended by increasing the wait time.

 ### Capacitance meter